aquasecurity/tracee/docs/docs/data-sources/containers.md

 The [data source](./overview.md) feature makes the information gathered from active containers accessible to signatures.
 When an event is captured and triggers a signature, that signature can retrieve information about the container using its container ID, which is bundled with the event being analyzed by the signature.

-## Enabling the Feature

-The data source does not need to be enabled, but requires that the `container enrichment` feature is.
-To enable the enrichment feature, execute trace with `--containers`.
-For more information you can read [container enrichment](../integrating/container-engines.md) page.

 ## Internal Data Organization

 From the [data-sources documentation](../data-sources/overview.md), you'll see that searches use keys.
 It's a bit like looking up information with a specific tag (or a key=value storage).